awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-cloudtrail-trail-dataresource.md

 ## Properties<a name="aws-properties-cloudtrail-trail-dataresource-properties"></a>

 `Type`  <a name="cfn-cloudtrail-trail-dataresource-type"></a>
 The resource type to log data events for\.
-You can specify only the following value: `AWS::S3::Object`\.
+You can specify the following values: `AWS::S3::Object` or `AWS::Lambda::Function`\.
  *Required*: Yes
  *Type*: String
  *Update requires*: [No interruption](using-cfn-updating-stacks-update-behaviors.md#update-no-interrupt)